krodsa/Employee-Analysis/README.md

 Links

-If GitHub fails to render the notebook, you can view the fully-rendered version here:
+If GitHub does not render the notebook properly, you can view the fully-rendered version here:
 https://nbviewer.org/github/krodsa/Employee-Analysis/blob/main/Employee%20Attrition%20Analysis.ipynb

-Tableau dashboard can be viewed here: https://public.tableau.com/app/profile/krodsa/viz/EmployeeAttritionDashboard_17344953568520/AttritionDashboard
+Interactive Tableau dashboard available here: https://public.tableau.com/app/profile/krodsa/viz/EmployeeAttritionDashboard_17344953568520/AttritionDashboard

+Background
+Employee turnover poses a significant challenge for organizations, impacting productivity, team morale, and long-term financial performance.
+This project analyzes an anonymized employee dataset containing key workforce attributes, allowing for the exploration of attrition patterns and the development of data-driven insights that can support strategic HR decision-making.

 Overview

-This project analyzes employee attrition trends using a dataset containing various employee attributes, including demographic details, employment history, and job satisfaction metrics.
-The analysis aims to identify key drivers of attrition and forecast future attrition trends for strategic workforce planning.
+This project investigates employee attrition by analyzing a range of workforce variables—including demographic characteristics, employment history, compensation details, job satisfaction, and performance indicators.
+The analysis aims to uncover key drivers of attrition, identify meaningful patterns within the workforce, and explore predictive techniques that can help forecast turnover risk.
+These insights can support proactive workforce planning and inform targeted retention strategies.

 Objectives